davidshumway/iD-Editor-Power-Tools-Demo/README.md

 # OSM-iD-Browser-Tools
+UPDATE: May 12, 2015: Fixed where hotkey was not working because `A` element was toggled hidden.
+Fixed .replace of an integer.

 For the iD editor on openstreetmap.org.
 Adds hotkeys for types: Building, severely damaged housing areas, and IDP informal camps.
 Adds brightness & contrast tool for satellite imagery.
 Adds a few other productivity tools.